Testing Accommodation Information

-Students must arrive on time at the DSS office.
+Students must arrive on time at the DRC office.
 Students who are late can be docked the late minutes from the time available to complete the examination.
 Because of limited seating, after 15 minutes, it will be assumed that you are a “NO SHOW” and your seat may be given away.
-DSS reserves the right to refuse testing accommodations for those students who do not arrive on time.
+The DRC reserves the right to refuse testing accommodations for those students who do not arrive on time.